mozilla/glean/docs/dev/cut-a-new-release.md

    ```
 4. Follow the [above steps](#glean-release-process) for cutting a new release, except that:
     * When opening a PR to land the commits, target the `release-vX.Y` branch rather than master.
-    * When cutting the new release via github's UI, target the `release-vX.Y` branch rather than master.
+    * When cutting the new release via GitHub's UI, target the `release-vX.Y` branch rather than master.

 > **Note:** Point-releases for older versions should be rarely required.
 > We support the last released version and fixes should go there whenever possible.